-Mr. Deason's testimony offers reasons why there is an uncertain timeline for implementing the new ozone standard.
+Mr. Deason's testimony offered reasons why there is an uncertain timeline for implementing the new ozone standard.
 Exh.
 5 at 5.
-In his testimony, Mr. Deason includes one rationale the Agency offered at the June 2, 2011 hearing:
+In his testimony, Mr. Deason included one rationale the Agency offered at the June 2, 2011 hearing, which was that: